albill/albill.github.com/_posts/2006-10-06-battlestar-galactica-season-3.markdown

 ---
+author: admin
+date: '2006-10-06 23:06:52'
 layout: post
+slug: battlestar-galactica-season-3
+status: publish
 title: Battlestar Galactica Season 3
-published: true
-meta: {}

-tags:
+wordpress_id: '1221'
+categories:
 - Science Fiction
-type: post
-status: publish
 ---
 There be spoilers ahead.
 Don't read further if you care and haven't seen the seaon opener for season 3 of Battlestar Galactica.